Path Planning Optimisation for SParse, AwaRe and Cooperative Networked Aerial Robot Teams (SpArC-NARTs): Optimisation Tool and Ground Sensing Coverage Use Cases: SpArC-NARTs Optimisation for a Ground Sensing Coverage Mission

 The use cases defined consider different task distributions among NART agents.
 Each NART agent can be considered part of the set of agents assigned to the Exploration ($\mathcal{EDT}$) or the Reporting ($\mathcal{R}$) Tasks.
 In the S-EE use case, the UAVs and the EE are respectively assigned to the exploration and reporting tasks.
 In the M-EE use cases, the EE always takes the reporting task.
 In the MUG and M-EE use cases, the UAVs are assigned to both tasks.

-The use cases also account for direct and indirect reporting to external entities.
-While the S-EE use case account only accounts for direct reporting to the external entity (e.g. GCS), the M-EE use cases consider both direct and indirect reporting between all agents.

-The use cases may consider non-cooperative strategies (No Coop) or a cooperative strategy.
-Opportunistic cooperation (OCoop) can occur in all the use cases, whenever communication requirements are met.
-The planned cooperation strategy (PCoop) derives from the optimized trajectories with a dynamic reward-based balance between exploration and reporting.

 All UAVs are considered to have 2000 units of energy.
 The energy consumption of the UAVs is maintained as in \cite{OriginalPP}.
 It considers the energy required for the translation and rotation movements that the agent performs at each step $s$ between adjacent cells in the environment.
 Considering, as an example, a UAV trajectory without rotations, 2000 units of energy would be sufficient for a mission duration of around 86 timesteps.
-It was also considered a probability of detection ($pod$) of 63\% and a reference for the number of reports per agent ($n_{meetings}$) of 4.
-5 trials were considered for each approach (e.g. baseline and use cases).
+It was also considered a probability of detection ($pod$) of 63\%.

+Regarding the user-defined $VoM$ parameters, a reference of 4 reports per agent ($n_{meetings}$) was considered.
+The time interval between rendezvous in Baseline B was also defined to achieve a similar reference of 4 global meetings.
+All cooperative strategies considered a step-wise reward update (i.e. $T_{sys} = 1$).
+5 trials were considered for each approach (e.g., baselines and use cases).
 A single set of initial S-EE positions was tested in both environments, one for each trial, including the centre and edges of the environment.
 The main parameters are shown in Table \ref{use_cases}.

-Furthermore, the parameters considered in the communication model are presented in Table \ref{Comm_Params}.
+The parameters considered in the communication model are presented in Table \ref{Comm_Params}, corresponding to an estimated communication range of approximately 445 [m].
 As the user provides these parameters, different radio technologies can be tested.

 Two mission environments were considered, which differ in the prior knowledge of the environment.
 Uniform and non-uniform dispersion of the probability of finding targets was considered.
 The resulting probability of containment for each cell is represented in the environment maps in Fig. \ref{mission_env_a} and Fig. \ref{mission_env_b}, respectively.
 The coordinate (x,y) = (0,0) is therefore the origin of the inertial frame $\{I\}$, a static global frame.